pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-defaults.md

 ### Quotas

-Create [quotas][k8s-quotas] to restrict the amount of resources that can be consumed across all Pods in a namespace.
+Create [quotas][k8s-quotas] to restrict the number of resources that can be consumed across all Pods in a namespace.

 ```bash